 The Gary L. McPherson Outstanding Lawyer of the Year award is given annually to a young lawyer with an outstanding record of professional success, community service achievements, a strong commitment to civic participation and inspiring others.
 McPherson was honored with the award in 1993; he went on to serve three terms in the state legislature.
 The award was renamed in his honor following his death in 2000.

 “Ben is a humble leader who works hard to promote fairness and justice and to improve the legal profession.
 He is beyond dedicated to his clients, the bar association, and the community,” said Emma Garrison, chair of the CBA Young Lawyers Division.

 Currier will be honored at the CBA YLD holiday party on Dec.
 11 and at the Colorado Bar Foundation Annual Bar Fellows Dinner on Jan.
 10 at the Hyatt Regency Convention Center.

 About the Colorado Bar Association Young Lawyers Division

 CBA YLD serves as a liaison to young lawyers (those under 37 years old or who have been admitted to the bar for less than five years) of local bar associations throughout the state to provide public service information and assistance to communities, as well as professional development opportunities.
 For more information, click here.

 About the Colorado Bar Association

-The Colorado Bar Association is a voluntary bar association with nearly 18,000 members — almost three-quarters of all attorneys in the state — founded in 1897.
+The Colorado Bar Association is a voluntary bar association with more than 18,000 members — almost three-quarters of all attorneys in the state — founded in 1897.
 The bar provides opportunities for continuing education, volunteering and networking for those in the legal profession while upholding the standards of the bar.
 The bar likewise works to secure the efficient administration of justice, encourage the adoption of proper legislation and perpetuate the history of the profession and the memory of its members.
 For more information, visit cobar.org.